WimDejonghe/iot-lab-basic/docs/README.md

 features:
  - title: Basic Programming Concepts
    details: Learn the basic programming concepts found in almost any programming language.
- - title: Object Oriented Programming
+ - title: Microcontroller ESP32 software development
-   details: Build custom classes, create objects and learn how an object oriented application is build.
+   details: Learn to program microcontrollers in a modern enviroment.
- - title: Graphical User Interface
+ - title: Microcontroller ESP32 hardware engineering
-   details: .NET allows modern graphical applications to be build using the Windows Presentation Foundation framework.
+   details: Learn to extend by hardware the possibilities of a microcontroller.
 footer: Made by the Wim with ❤️
 ---

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
-Probeer